-Rachel Slater completed her fourth summer in 2018.
+Rachel Slater completed her seventh summer in 2018.

 She presented one of our Friday Night sermons.

 Good evening and Shabbat shalom.
 I’m Rachel Slater and I am in The Dorm of 2018.
 Towanda has been a part of my life since before I was born, literally.
 This is where my parents met and my grandfather went here, too.
 So, without Towanda, I actually would not exist.
 So you could say camp is pretty important to me.
 My brothers started coming here even before I was born, and I see my parents’ names on plaques.
 So, you can probably see that I’ve been looking forward to this year since, well, forever.
 As someone who has been coming to camp since 2003, I can now say that 15 years is definitely worth the wait to being in The Dorm.
 And I know that camp will stay with me beyond this summer, and I’ll become one of those people that come back until they’re 100 years old!

 However, I don’t think I will ever have a better summer than this one.
 Of course, I have a good time over the school year with my family and friends but nothing beats the feeling of stepping off the bus on the first day of camp and feeling accepted and that this is the place you’re supposed to be.

 Most of you probably understand this feeling, and if you don’t yet, I promise you that in time, this place will feel like home, your summer home, our summer home!

 Whether it’s your first year and you’re homesick, or it’s your fifth and you’re missing your home friends, there are always people here to be supportive and understanding.
 There are so many counselors here that have helped me and my friends become who we are, and I look up to as role models today.